 Do remember, no user would like to make their social-media wall looks ugly if your images are not of quality or makes their wall look non-attractive.
 Would you?

-Here at ShoutMeLoud, I use a plugin call Social SEO pro, which let me pick the image which will be shared on sites like Facebook, Google plus and Twitter.
+Here at ShoutMeLoud, I use Yoast SEO plugin, which let me pick the image which will be shared on sites like Facebook, Google plus and Twitter.
 A simple but powerful plugin to drive viral traffic from Social-media platform.

 Increases the length of the article: